SocietyMaster/FlowCog/TestSuite/Readme.txt

 A simplified version of LocationLeak in which the activity directly implements the onLocationChanged interface instead of using an inner class for the job.

+MethodOverrides:
+This is a special-case where a system method gets overwriden (check for correct implementation of lifecycle)

 ObjectSensitivity1:
 A tainted value is written to one object, the value of a different object (of the same type) is propagated to a sink.
 Negative testcase, there should be no flow from source to sink.